Testing for Chlamydia has to be done at the earliest opportunity to avoid experiencing the worse symptoms and complications this infection can bring.

 If you want to get tested for Chlamydia, there are a number of options that you can look into:

 This first one is called the Nucleic Acid Amplification Tests (NAAT) and it is regarded as the most popular Chlamydia testing method among doctors and health professionals nowadays.
 It searches for and examines the DNA of a patient very carefully to identify more accurately what changes are happening.
 It utilizes special types of equipment and devices that can look very closely at microorganisms.

 The second Chlamydia testing method is called the DNA Probe, which is a technique that is also very commonly used.
 It searches for trails of the Chlamydia DNA in a patient's body.

 We also have the direct fluorescent antibody stain method, which works by looking for Chlamydia antigens, which are elements that turn on the release of antibodies that will fight them off, in a person's body.

-Finally, there is the Chlamydia rapid home test kits, which one can get from drug stores and health clinics.
-These devices are recommended to people who want to undergo Chlamydia testing in a more private and confidential manner.
+Finally, there are the Chlamydia rapid home test kits, which one can get from drug stores and health clinics.
+These devices are recommended for people who want to undergo Chlamydia testing in a more private and confidential manner.
 Even though they are not made up of high-tech materials, as they are portable and handy, they can still give out reliable test results in a much shorter time period, usually between 15 and 20 minutes.